 Jan.
 15 for the following fall term.
 Students admitted to the speech-language pathology program are not permitted to defer their admission.

 The deadline to notify the SPLA department that you accept the offer of admission for the fall term is April 15.
-For the spring term, you must reply by December 15.
+For the spring term, you must apply by December 15.
+Please note that the SPLA program is not accepting applications for the spring 2016 semester.

 Dec.
 15 for fall admission and financial aid consideration for the M.A. in Theology program.
 Applicants not competing for financial aid may apply up to May 15.
 Master of arts students may only begin their program in fall or summer.